Champion Flame Shield® Phenolic Conduit

-Champion Flame Shield® Fiberglass Phenolic Conduit System holds its own in a number of environments, whether damp or dry, hot or cold.
-Featuring a high temperature rating, excellent corrosion resistance, a low coefficient of thermal expansion and low-smoke characteristics, this conduit is the No. 1 choice of surface-mounted electrical conduit for transit and passenger rail systems.
+Champion Flame Shield® Fiberglass Phenolic Conduit System, a 2 hour fire rated electrical conduit, holds its own in a number of environments, whether damp or dry, hot or cold.
+Featuring a high temperature rating, excellent corrosion resistance, a low coefficient of thermal expansion and low-smoke characteristics, this 2 hour rated conduit is the No. 1 choice of surface-mounted fireproof electrical conduit for transit and passenger rail systems.
 The Flame Shield® fiberglass raceway system provides for improved system longevity and relief from stray eddy current issues common with some transit systems.

 Champion Flame Shield® Phenolic Conduit Advantages

 Champion Flame Shield® Phenolic Conduit offers the following benefits: